-The geodetic and seismic data are jointly inverted using the method of Delouis et al. (2002; see also Delouis et al., 2010; Grandin et al., 2015), adapted here for a moderate magnitude earthquake configuration.
-The modeled fault is subdivided into nine columns along strike and seven rows along dip, measuring 1.5 km along strike and dip.
-The geometry is held fixed according to parameters determined from the point-source inversion (strike 288°, dip 88°).
-Fault location is determined by fixing one grid node to the coordinates of the USGS epicenter (36.425° N, 96.929° W, depth 5.6 km).
-Subfaults forming the upper and lower edges of the modeled finite fault are centered on depths of 2.6 and 11.6 km, respectively.
+The geodetic and seismic data are jointly inverted using the method of Delouis et al., 2002 (see also Delouis et al., 2010 and Grandin et al., 2015), adapted here for a moderate magnitude earthquake configuration.
+The modeled fault is subdivided into 9 columns along strike and 7 rows along dip, measuring 1.5 km along strike and dip.
+The geometry is held fixed according to parameters determined from the point source inversion (strike = 288°, dip = 88°).
+Fault location is determined by fixing one grid node to the coordinates of the USGS epicenter (36.425°N, 96.929°W, depth = 5.6km).
+Sub-faults forming the upper and lower edges of the modeled finite fault are centered on depths of 2.6 km and 11.6 km, respectively.

-The waveforms are modeled by summing point sources located at the center of each subfault, with individual source time functions consisting of two isosceles triangular shaped functions with duration 1 s.
-The onset time of slip together with the rake angle and slip amount of individual point source are determined by a simulated annealing optimization algorithm.
-The onset time of slip is constrained by average rupture velocities allowed to vary between 0.5 and 3 km/s, and the rake angle is constrained to remain at $\pm 15^\circ$ from the pure strike-slip mechanism determined in the MECAVEL inversion.
-The cost function to be minimized includes the average of the rms misfit of each data set (InSAR, regional data, and teleseismic data) as well as the spatial and temporal roughness of coseismic slip, rupture velocities, and rake angle variations.
-All synthetics are computed in the velocity model optimized in the Seismological Data and Velocity Model section through the MECAVEL point-source approach (Fig. 6b).
-Specifically, local synthetic seismograms and teleseismic P and SH displacements are computed using the discrete wavenumber method of Bouchon (1981) and the reciprocity approach of Bouchon (1976), respectively.
-Static displacements for InSAR are computed using the static Green's function approach of Wang et al. (2003).
+The waveforms are modeled by summing point sources located at the center of each subfault, with individual source time functions consisting of two isosceles triangular shaped functions with duration 1s.
+The onset time of slip, together with the rake angle and slip amount of individual point source, are determined by a simulated annealing optimization algorithm.
+The onset time of slip is constrained by average rupture velocities allowed to vary between 0.5km/s and 3km/s and the rake angle is constrained to remain at +/-15° from the pure strike slip mechanism determined in the MECAVEL inversion.
+The cost function to be minimized includes the average of the root-mean-square misfit of each data set (InSAR, regional data, teleseismic data) as well as the spatial and temporal roughness of coseismic slip, rupture velocities and rake angle variations.
+All synthetics are computed in the velocity model optimized in the previous section through the MECAVEL point-source approach (Fig. 6b).
+Specifically, local synthetic seismograms and teleseismic P and SH displacements are computed using the discrete wave number method of Bouchon (1981) (Bouchon, 1981) and the reciprocity approach of Bouchon (1976) (Bouchon, 1976), respectively.
+Static displacements for InSAR are computed using the static Green functions approach of Wang et al., 2003.